 Before they became involved in the college admissions scandal, Loughlin was a working actress and Giannulli was a well-known fashion designer.
 Both stars amassed their own impressive fortunes — but, together, their net worth is staggering.

-Celebrity Net Worth estimated in March 2019 that, before the scandal, the mother of two was worth a whopping $20 million dollars as of August 2020.
-Loughlin is best-known for her role as aunt Becky on the original Full House, but she continued to consistently act and model following the series finale in 1995.
+As of September 2021, Celebrity Net Worth estimates that the mother of two is worth a whopping $70 million.
+Loughlin is best known for her role as Aunt Becky on the original Full House, but she continued to consistently act and model following the series finale in 1995.
 In fact, post-Full House, Loughlin appeared in a number of films and TV shows including Seinfeld, Spin City, The Drew Carey Show, Summerland, 90210, Psych and, most recently, When Calls the Heart.

 However, the couple’s finances have likely taken a hit since the scandal first broke.
-As of January 2021, Celebrity Net Worth estimates that Giannulli and Loughlin’s combined fortune is now around $70 million.
-The stars also sold their home for $10 million less than the original asking price in July 2020.
+The stars sold their home for $10 million less than the original asking price in July 2020.
 Though they paid $14 million for the property in 2015, they poured additional funds into renovations over the years, and initially listed it for $28.7 million.
 When Tinder cofounder Justin Mateen bought the home, he paid only $18.75 million.

 Both stars pleaded guilty in May 2020 as Loughlin faced one count of conspiracy to commit wire and her husband admitted to conspiracy to commit wire as well as honest services wire and mail fraud.
 Loughlin agreed to a plea deal that included a two-month sentence, $150,000 fine, two years of supervised release and 100 hours of community service.
 Giannulli’s plea deal terms included five months in prison, a $250,000 fine, a $250,000 fine and 250 hours of community service.
 The pair were sentenced on August 21, 2020.

-“I made an awful decision … I went along with the plan … ” she told the judge in a statement while holding back tears.
+“I made an awful decision … I went along with the plan … ,” she told the judge in a statement while holding back tears.
 “In doing so, I ignored my intuition and allowed myself to be swayed from my moral compass.”
 Loughlin checked in to the Federal Correctional Institution in Dublin, California, on October 30 and was released on December 28.
-Giannulli checked in to the Federal Correctional Complex in Lompoc, California, on November 19 to begin his 5-month sentence.
+Giannulli checked in to the Federal Correctional Complex in Lompoc, California, on November 19 and was released early in April 2021.

-“That’s her end goal,” an insider told In Touch in June 2020.
+“That’s her end goal,” an insider told In Touch.
 “After months of keeping a low profile, Lori is ready to return to the spotlight. … She’s already been inundated with offers to do an on-air, tell-all [interview] and is in talks with publishers about writing a book about her experience. … Lori’s full of regrets about the admissions scandal, but she’s not going to let it get in the way of her making a comeback and says she’s learned her lesson.”

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!